DrJackBright/kevacoin-docs/faq/faq.md

    The easiest way to get Kevacoin is through mining.
 We provide mining software on Linux and Windows, and support both Nvidia and AMD GPUs, as well as CPUs.
 Check [https://kevacoin.org/mining](https://kevacoin.org/mining) for more information.

-   The Kevacoin core developers sometimes give away KVA to the community to try the Kevacoin data store, check [https://kevacoin.org/trial](https://kevacoin.org/trial).
+   The Kevacoin core developers sometimes give away KVA to the community to try the Kevacoin data store.
 Please note that we do not pre-mine any coins.
 Since we get the coins through mining too, the give-away depends on how many coins we have.

 3. **What is the maximum supply of Kevacoin?**